cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

     ![dendro_plot](img/dendrogram_example.png)

 !!! warning
-        * Ward linkage only works in conjunction with euclidean squared distances (`e2dist`).
+        * Ward linkage only works in conjunction with Euclidean squared distances (`e2dist`), while Centroid linkage only works with Euclidean distances (`e2dist`,`edist`).
 If the user tries to input a different distance metric an error will result, as shown above.

 	* If the user inputs a linkage function which is not contained within the `.ml.clust.i.ld` dictionary an error will occur.

 ### `.ml.clust.dgram2clt`

-_Convert dendrogram table produced from hierarchial clustetering to list of clusters_
+_Convert dendrogram table produced from hierarchical clustetering to list of clusters_

 Syntax: `.ml.clust.dgram2clt[t;cutcrut;cutval]

 Where

-- `t` is the dendrogram table produced by the hierarchial clustering functions
+- `t` is the dendrogram table produced by the hierarchical clustering functions
 - `cutcrit` is the cutting criteria when creating cluster groups (`dist or `k)
 - `cutval` is the cutting value of `cutcrit`